mohamedelsayed652/mohamedelsayed652/README.md

 📍 Based in Ontario, Canada

-💻 Aspiring Software Engineer | Passionate about coding, big data, and empowering communities
+💻 Aspiring Software Engineer | Passionate about coding, big data, and empowering businesses

 ### 🤔 I’m looking for post-graduation opportunities in Data Science / Software Development